-Although it may not seem that a few footsteps could make much impact, bear in mind that thousands walk the path each year, and what you think is just one step / touch could add up to the erosion of thousands of feet / hands in just one year, not to mention the decades or centuries ahead!
-Please follow these guidelines, and make sure you walk Hadrian's Wall Path sustainably and responsibly, with conservation in mind
+Although it may not seem that a few footsteps could make much impact, bear in mind that thousands walk the path each year (or visit it along the cycleway), and what you think is just one step / touch could add up to the erosion of thousands of feet / hands in just one year, not to mention the decades or centuries ahead!
+Please follow these guidelines, and make sure you walk Hadrian's Wall Path or pedal Hadrian's Cycleway sustainably and responsibly, with conservation in mind.

-Do not stand or sit on the wall.
+Do not stand or sit on the wall, or lean your bike on it.
 It is tempting to use this as a photo opportunity, but please resist and make do with posing on the path next to the wall.
-Get creative with your camera shots, trying different angles over or through the wall instead.
+Get creative with your camera shots, trying different angles over or through the wall instead, for some fun results!

 Walking the Hadrians Wall Path